TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Introduction

-The main contribution of this work, as highlighted in the title, is to show that fractional coloring (orthogonal access) achieves the all-unicast capacity (DoF) region of the index coding (TIM) problem if and only if the network topology graph is chordal, i.e., any cycle of length 6 or more must contain a chord.
-Since the topology graph is bipartite, this simply means that any cycle that can contain a chord, must contain a chord.\footnote{Note that chords are only defined for cycles, so e.g., tree topologies are also chordal graphs. } Whether or not a network is chordal is easy to check (polynomial time).
 The all-unicast setting involves an independent message from each source to each destination, i.e., all possible unicast messages.
-Characterizing the all-unicast capacity (DoF) region automatically characterizes the capacity (DoF) region for any arbitrary subset of unicast messages, as well as other traditional metrics such as symmetric or sum capacity (DoF).
-So, when fractional coloring achieves the all-unicast capacity region, it achieves the capacity region of any arbitrary subset of messages as well.
+A unicast message is one that originates at only one source and is desired by only one destination.
+Characterizing the all-unicast DoF (capacity) region automatically characterizes the DoF (capacity) region for any arbitrary subset of unicast messages, as well as other traditional metrics such as symmetric or sum DoF (capacity).
+So, when TDMA achieves the all-unicast DoF region, it achieves the DoF region of any arbitrary subset of messages as well.
+For example, consider again Fig. \ref{fig:IC_ex}.
+Since the network topology graph is chordal bipartite, our result implies that TDMA achieves the all-unicast DoF region and therefore also the DoF region of arbitrary subset of messages (e.g., the interference channel message setting, where each Source $S_i, i \in \{1,2, \cdots, 5\}$ has an independent message only for its corresponding Destination $D_i, i \in \{1,2,\cdots,5\}$.)